donet-server/donet/README.md

 ## Getting Started

-The Donet repository is a monorepo that houses two main Rust projects:
+The Donet repository is a monorepo that houses three main Rust projects:
 - **donet** - The Donet daemon source, which includes all the Donet services.
 See [donet-server.org](https://www.donet-server.org).
 - **donet-core** - The core utilities for Donet services, including datagram utilities and the DC language parser.
 See [docs.donet-server.org](https://docs.donet-server.org/master/library).
+- **donet-wcp** - A cluster-internal client with a graphical user interface for interacting with Distributed Objects at runtime, or updating fields of Distributed Objects that are in the DBSS.

 Please read the
 [introduction to Donet](https://docs.donet-server.org/master/introduction)